 Another key measure was "power," which determined how economically and politically influential a country was and weighed the strength of its international alliances and military.

 More than 21,000 business leaders, informed elites, and general citizens were surveyed with the goal of discovering how nations are perceived on a global scale.

 The US was perceived as the most powerful, followed closely by Russia, with the UK coming in fourth.
 Other countries included Pakistan, Turkey, and Israel.

 Scroll down to see the 23 nations seen as most powerful.

-23. Qatar — One of several Middle Eastern nations on the list, Qatar is the wealthiest country in the world in terms of gross domestic product per capita thanks to its oil-rich surroundings.
-Falling oil prices have hit its economy, however, and income slowed in the past year.
+23. Qatar — One of several Middle Eastern nations in the 23 most powerful nations, Qatar is the wealthiest country in the world in terms of GDP per capita thanks to its oil-rich surroundings.
+However, falling prices of oil have hit its economy, and income slowed in the past year.

 22. Spain — "Ascension into the European Union in 1986 was a jump-start to the modernisation of Spain’s infrastructure, industry, and economic policy," according to US News.

 21. Netherlands — Home to the International Court of Justice and the International Criminal Court in The Hague, the Netherlands plays an important role on the world stage.

 20. Pakistan — Political instability, corruption, and struggles with extremism have hindered Pakistan's standing in the power ranking.
 In turn, the nation's growth has been stunted as its export-driven economy "falls short in attracting foreign investment," according to US News.

 19. Sweden — Despite militaristic roots, Sweden has decided against heavily investing in its armed forces in favour of a commitment to human rights and sustainability.
 Its approach to the wellbeing of its citizens has earned it respect on the global stage but could contribute to its lack of power.